pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 **Password Requirements**: The password for the clients must be at least 8 characters.
 You can use letters, numbers and special characters (@ () {} [] \ / = ~ $% & # * -? +, _.).

-This means that you can of course use a //FixMe Password Generator or enter your desired password.
+This means that you can of course use a [Password Generator](https://www.passwort-generator.com/ "secure password generation") or enter your desired password.
 We recommend using a password with a minimum of 1 number and 1 special character.

 ##### Changing your Telephone PIN